Tod Slaughter: Later works

-Later years
+Last years

-During the early 1950s, Slaughter appeared as the villain in two crime films King of the Underworld (1952) and Murder at Scotland Yard (1953), which was adapted from the seven-part television series 'Inspector Morley: Late of Scotland Yard', starring Patrick Barr, Dorothy Bramhall, and Tucker McGuire.
-He also still regularly toured the provinces and London suburbs.
-However, the public's appetite for melodrama seemed to have abated somewhat by this stage and he was declared bankrupt in 1953, owing to a downturn in his touring income.
-He continued to act in stage productions, such as Molière's The Gay Invalid opposite future horror star Peter Cushing, and acting as the MC at an evening of old-fashioned music hall entertainment.
+During the early 1950s Tod Slaughter still regularly toured the provinces and London suburbs, but the public's appetite for melodrama seemed to have abated somewhat by this stage and he was declared bankrupt in 1953, owing to a downturn in his touring income.
+He continued to act in stage productions, such as Molière's The Gay Invalid opposite future horror star Peter Cushing, and acting as master of ceremonies at an evening of old-fashioned music hall entertainment.

-His last two films were each three episodes of the television series Inspector Morley cobbled together for theatrical release.
-A version of Spring-Heeled Jack starring Slaughter was one of the first live TV plays mounted by the BBC after the war.
-He continued performing onstage even at the end of his life.
+Slaughter appeared as villain Terence Reilly in the seven-part television series Inspector Morley: Late of Scotland Yard, starring Patrick Barr, Dorothy Bramhall, and Tucker McGuire.
+The episodes were re-edited into two theatrical motion pictures, King of the Underworld (1952) and Murder at Scotland Yard (1953).
+A version of Spring-Heeled Jack starring Slaughter, was one of the first live TV plays mounted by the BBC.

 He was guest on the BBC radio programme Desert Island Discs on 24 March 1955.

 Death

 On 19 February 1956, at the age of 70, Slaughter died of coronary thrombosis in Derby.
 After his death, which followed a performance of Maria Marten, his work slipped almost completely into obscurity.
-Film historians have revived interest in Slaughter's cycle of melodramatic films, placing them in a tradition of "cinema of excess" which also includes the Gainsborough Melodramas and Hammer Horrors.
+Film historians have revived interest in Slaughter's cycle of melodramatic films, placing them in a tradition of "cinema of excess", which also includes the Gainsborough melodramas and Hammer Horrors.